enarx/enarx/README.md

 Enarx would not be possible without the support of its sponsors.
 Many thanks to all who contribute to the long term success of this project!

+### Profian

+[Profian](https://profian.com) is the custodian of Enarx, and employs engineers and our community manager.

 ### Confidential Computing Consortium

 Enarx is a software project in the [Confidential Computing